Title: Eat Pray Love

 Peep the Background

-Can we talk about how beautiful this movie is?
-This is the kind of movie that you could put on mute and still enjoy because every backdrop is a sight to behold.
+Can we talk about how beautiful the Eat Pray Love movie is?
+It is the kind of movie you could put on mute and still enjoy because every backdrop is a sight to behold.
 When I was a kid, National Geographic and National Geographic Kids were some of my favorite magazines to read.
 Unlike Liz, I didn’t keep copies under my bed, but I did hang the map on my wall and pin places I wanted to visit.
-Watching this movie really delighted that inner child in me.
+Watching Eat Pray Love really delighted that inner child in me.
 Italy has always been on the top of my Travel Bucket List, and India has been added over the years.
-I never even thought about visiting Bali, but this movie has definitely changed that for me.
+I never even thought about visiting Bali, but watching Eat Pray Love has definitely changed that for me.

 That’s Not What They Said

-One of the aspects of the movie that gave me pause was hearing words that I remember reading coming from unexpected mouths.
+One of the aspects of the Eat Pray Love movie that gave me pause was hearing words that I remember reading coming from unexpected mouths.
 I love Viola Davis in everything and anything, and I love seeing her in the role as Alt-Annalise, but when she showed up as Delia, the BFF who was everything Liz wasn’t, I was like WHO THE EFF IS SHE?
 I don’t remember a Delia in the book.
 Then, I figured she was mentioned in passing, so I went along with it because as previously mentioned, I love Viola Davis.
-But then Delia’s husband said something to Liz that was said by a random stranger and Ketut said something to Liz that was said by Wayan in the book.
-Or Richard from Texas in the movie taking actions from other individuals at the Ashram who were included in the book.
-All that to say the screenwriters had a fun time mixing words being said and the people saying the words.
-It didn’t take away from the movie though.
-I probably noticed this because of the short time period between finishing the book and watching the movie.

 Less Annoying is Still Annoying

-The movie was beautiful but average because of the story line.
+Eat Pray Love was a beautiful, but average movie because of the story line.
 Since the movie is based on an average book, it is very unlikely that is could have been anything but average.

 The Final Grade

-Theater Popcorn with Extra Butter: I did not enjoy the book, so I didn’t expect to enjoy the movie.
+Theater Popcorn with Extra Butter: I did not enjoy the book version of Eat Pray Love, so I didn’t expect to enjoy the Eat Pray Love movie.
 However, the movie did a pretty good job of translating Liz’s traveling expeditions.
 All the essential parts of the book were visual in the movie, and the secondary plot lines from the book that weren’t included in the movie did not take away from the overall story.